St. Thomas More Parish (Narragansett, Rhode Island): Today

-In recent years, a new chapel, St. Veronica's, was built on Boston Neck Road to serve the quickly growing summer population.
+In recent years, a new chapel, St. Veronica, was built on Boston Neck Road to serve the quickly growing summer population.
 The facility was originally only open in the summer, but is now open year-round due to the growing Catholic population in the area.
 On 14 October 2011, Saint Thomas More Church was honored at the Third Annual Rhode Island Preservation Celebration with a 'Rhody' Preservation Project Award.
-The Rhody was awarded in honor of the efforts of the pastor, Father Marcel Taillon, who had just overseen an extensive renovation on the historic building.
-Their award stated: “Restoration of the century-old building was an ambitious project that demonstrates the parish’s commitment to their church and its place in historic Narragansett Pier.”
+The Rhody was awarded in honor of the efforts of the pastor, Fr.
+Marcel Taillon, who had just overseen an extensive renovation on the historic building.
+Their award stated: “Restoration of the century-old building was an ambitious project that demonstrated the parish’s commitment to their church and its place in historic Narragansett Pier.”